Mobility4All/mobility-4-all/README.md

 High level list of items completed.

--[x] Create two separate views: Rider/Caregiver and Driver

--[x] Create a register Rider/Caregiver path that includes checkboxes to match rider disabilities with drivers that can accommodate those needs.
+-[x] Create two separate views: Rider/Caregiver and Driver -[x] Create a register Rider/Caregiver path that includes checkboxes to match rider disabilities with drivers that can accommodate those needs.
 -[x] Create a register Driver path includes same checkboxes to match with Riders that they are able to accommodate for.
 Includes a picture of the driver and driver's vehicle.

-### Rider View: ###
+### Rider View:
 -[x] Create On demand or Scheduled pickup (Scheduled pickups are a stretch goal) -[x] Create a view for Rider purpose of trip.
 -[x] Create a view to input starting and ending location and ability to call for a ride.
 -[x] Create dialog boxes to alert rider when a driver has matched with them, the driver has arrived, and the driver has dropped them off.
--[x] Create a twillio alert to text the Caregiver that the rider has been picked up and has been dropped off at their location.
+-[x] Create a Twilio alert to text the Caregiver that the rider has been picked up and has been dropped off at their location.

-### Driver View: ###
+### Driver View:
 -[x] Create a default landing page for Driver.
 -[x] Create a matching query when a driver comes online searching for fares and only matches with riders that they can accommodate.
 -[x] Add show/hide buttons that the driver will push when they accept a ride, arrive for rider, pickup rider, and drop off rider.
 -[x] Add feature for navigation for driver to get directions from their current location to the location of the rider.
 After pickup add feature to navigate driver from pickup to rider's final destination.

+## Finishing up:
+-[x] Wrote API docs
+-[x] code comments throughout
+-[x] finish Readme

-## Next Steps
+## Next Steps:
 -[] Adding a brokerage feature
 -[] Adding an admin register feature to approve drivers before allowing them to use the app.
 -[] Scheduled ride request